-We also attempted to solve the subglacial cavity problem with the method from \citet{stubblefield2021}.
-Although this penalisation method appears to be suitable for solving the grounding line and subglacial lake problems presented in that reference, we found that this method was not able to evolve the cavity correctly and total detachment would occur after a few time steps.
-In this method, via a penalisation term, the constraint $\bu\cdot\bn \leq 0$ in \eqref{eq:convex_set} is enforced pointwise at the discrete level on the attached region.
-However, due to the discretisation of the advection equation used in this method, enforcing this condition does not guarantee that the term $\bu \cdot \left(\partial\theta/\partial x, -1 \right)$ is exactly zero where $\bu\cdot\bn = 0$ at the discrete level.
+We also attempted to solve the subglacial cavity problem with the numerical method from \citet{stubblefield2021}.
+Although this method is suitable for solving the grounding line and subglacial lake problems presented in that reference, we found that it was not able to evolve the cavity correctly.
+This method solves the variational inequality via a penalty method, in which the constraint $\bu\cdot\bn \leq 0$ in \eqref{eq:convex_set} is enforced pointwise at the discrete level on the attached region via a penalisation term.
+However, due to the discretisation of the advection equation used in \citet{stubblefield2021}, enforcing this condition does not guarantee that the term $\bu \cdot \left(\partial\theta/\partial x, -1 \right)$ is exactly zero where $\bu\cdot\bn = 0$ at the discrete level.
 Moreover, according to our computations, when applying this penalty method to the subglacial cavity problem, the computed values of $\bu_h\cdot\bn$ along the attached region appear to be much less accurate than when using the method presented here, as shown in Appendix \ref{app:1}.
 We also remark that the method in \citet{stubblefield2021} does not include any stabilisation of the advection equation.
 As demonstrated in Appendix \ref{app:2}, without stabilisation numerical oscillations appear along the cavity roof after some time steps.
 For these reasons, we expect that the numerical method from \citet{stubblefield2021} should be modified for the subglacial cavity problem.